| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 You are right.
 This ALI powder is consistent in ratio (4.2:1).

-But the Danish Kastrup thyroid powder is a very, very good alternative with
+But the Danish Kastrup thyroid powder is a very, very good alternative

 a ratio of circa 2.6:1.